 PID is cured with antibiotics.
 If left untreated, PID can cause scarring in the pelvic organs and can lead to infertility and pain.

-Bacteria from the vagina pass through the cervix and move up to the uterus and fallopian tubes.
+Bacteria from the genitals pass through the cervix and move up to the uterus and fallopian tubes.
 The most common ways to get PID are from:

 - Sexually transmitted infections, usually gonorrhea or chlamydia